sobomax/freebsd/README.md

 This is ongoing effort to port FreeBSD to the Broadcom 47xx series of SoCs.

+Some of the widespred hardware utilizing this SoC are:

+o Asus RT-N16 WiFi Router

 ## How to build

  $ make TARGET=mips TARGET_ARCH=mipsel KERNCONF=BCM471x buildworld buildkernel